cognoco/Zwizzly-BMAD/bmad-agent/web-bmad-orchestrator-agent.md

 - **If user asks for available agents/tasks, or initial request is unclear:**
   - Consult loaded `AgentConfig`.
   - For each agent, present its `Title`, `Name`, `Description`.
 List its `Tasks` (display names).
   - Example: "1.
-Agent 'Product Manager' (John): For PRDs, project planning.
+Agent 'Product Manager' (Ridcully): For PRDs, project planning.
 Tasks: [Create PRD], [Correct Course]."
   - Ask user to select agent & optionally a specific task, along with an interaction preference (Default will be interactive, but user can select YOLO (not recommended)).

 ### 2. Executing Based on Persona Selection